 Recently I’ve been writing about YouTube ambience videos, the cultural history of motion sickness, and how the ‘metaverse’ hype has played out in Japan.

-At MIT, I teach courses in media studies, including digital and immersive media, cinema, and literature, along with a focus on bringing more East Asian perspectives into the curriculum.
-Check the other pages here for publications, videos, and podcasts, and feel free to get in touch via email or social media (see below).
+At MIT, I teach courses in media studies, including digital and immersive media, cinema, and literature, often with a focus on bringing more East Asian perspectives into the curriculum.
+I am also Lead and Co-Principal Investigator of the Global Mediations Lab.
+Check the other pages here for publications, videos, podcasts, and upcoming talks, and feel free to get in touch via email or social media (see below).
 Thank you for visiting.